Make LoadLibrary() failures silent on Win2k

-For a custom installer application, I have been working on a crude and efficient way to determine whether the particular version of the C runtime (CRT) we need is installed or not.
+For a custom installer application, I have been working on a crude but efficient way to determine whether a particular version of the C runtime (CRT) needs to be installed or not.
 The technique I use is simply to check if a dummy DLL linked to the CRT libraries would load up properly.

-This works gloriously well, except for one simple detail.
+This works well, except for one small detail.
 When the CRT is not installed, on Windows 2000 only, the LoadLibrary error would also cause a MessageBox to be displayed.
 This stops the flow of the installer and of course, is not very elegant…

 But there is a simple trick to get rid of the MessageBox, using the very obscure SetErrorMode system call.